Skip to main content

 • graphics

-• “Using a lot of GPU power for what are mostly fairly simple graphics, even after I turned on VSync and turned down some of the settings to try to soften the impact, and even so there were gameplay stutters.
+• “Using a lot of GPU power for what are mostly fairly simple graphics, even after I turned on vsync and lowered some settings to try to reduce the impact, there were still gameplay stutters.
 I would not recommend this if you don't have at least a mediocre GPU (I have a 3060, which I guess is mediocre in 2025).
-It's also possible it was overworking the CPU rather than the GPU, since it was clearly using physics stuff it shouldn't really need to.”
+It might have been overworking the CPU rather than the GPU, since it was clearly using physics it shouldn't really need to.”

 • music